Home | Dubai forum | Print

 A report in The National 19 January 2012 said that Expatriate pupils - including children of GCC nationals, diplomats and orphans sponsored by Emiratis - can apply at government schools, too.
 But conditions are that schools give priority to Emirati students, do not accept more than 20% non-Emirati students, and applicants must have a minimum of 90% in Arabic, English, and Mathematics in previous school exams to be eligible to apply.
 It wasn't clear if this applies to the emirate of Abu Dhabi only, or the whole of the UAE.

 For non-Arab expats, there are limited facilities for special needs children.
-There are a number of government funded establishments but they are usually restricted to Emirati nationals, or possibly Arab / Arab speaking nationals.
+There are a number of government funded establishments but they are usually restricted to Emirati nationals, or possibly Arab and Arab speaking nationals.
 Most mainstream private schools will not accept special needs students except possibly for mild cases of dyslexia.
 A handful of schools might consider mild cases of ADD, ADHD, and autism.
 This situation is improving though, some of the newer schools are making an effort to establish special needs units or provide teachers and assistants with appropriate training.
 There is also an increasing number of parent support groups.
 The list of special needs facilities includes these schools and groups if that information is available.

-Description of English curriculums and qualifications
+Description of English and other foreign curriculums and qualifications

 A-levels - Advanced levels (UK/British)